5th MABEL Research Forum 2017

 Carlton VIC 3053

-The Centre for Research Excellence in Medical Workforce Dynamics, funded by the NHMRC, is pleased to announce that registration is now open for the 5th MABEL Research Forum on Thursday 25 May 2017, in Melbourne.
+The Centre for Research Excellence in Medical Workforce Dynamics, funded by the NHMRC, held the 5th MABEL Research Forum on Thursday 25 May 2017, in Melbourne.

 Session 1: Getting the Balance Right

 This session will examine the issues surrounding the predicted oversupply of doctors and the consequences for the distribution of doctors in Australia, including the role of IMGs in rural areas.

 Session 2: General Practice: Organisation and Financing in a Changing Environment

 Increasing practice sizes, more nurses, the role of corporates, IT, Health Care Homes, and changes in funding are signs of major structural change in the general practice sector.
 What impact is this having on practices and access to care by patients?